Mars atmospheric entry: Technologies

 Finland's MetNet probe may use an expandable entry shield if it is sent.
 Martian air can also be used for aerobraking to orbital velocity (aerocapture), rather than descent and landing.
 Supersonic retro-propulsion is another concept to shed velocity.

 NASA is carrying out research on retropropulsive deceleration technologies to develop new approaches to Mars atmospheric entry.
 A key problem with propulsive techniques is handling the fluid flow problems and attitude control of the descent vehicle during the supersonic retropropulsion phase of the entry and deceleration.
 More specifically, NASA is carrying out thermal imaging infrared sensor data-gathering studies of the SpaceX booster controlled-descent tests that are currently, as of 2014, underway.

 The research team is particularly interested in the 70–40 km altitude range of the SpaceX "reentry burn" on the Falcon 9 Earth-entry tests as this is the "powered flight through the Mars-relevant retropulsion regime" that models Mars entry and descent conditions, although SpaceX is of course interested also in the final engine burn and lower velocity retropropulsive landing as well since that is a critical technology for their reusable booster development program which they hope to use for Mars landings in the 2020s.

 Examples

 Mars Science Laboratory

-The following data were compiled by Mars Science Laboratory's Entry, Descent and Landing team at NASA's Jet Propulsion Laboratory.
+The following data were compiled for the Mars Science Laboratory (Curiosity rover) by the Entry, Descent and Landing team at the NASA's Jet Propulsion Laboratory.
 It provides a timeline of critical mission events that occurred on the evening of August 5 PDT (early on August 6 EDT).

 Curiosity's EDL team releases a timeline for mission milestones (depicted in this artist's concept) surrounding the landing of the Mars rover.

-Mars Pathfinder EDL

 Landing site identification

-Concept art for a Mars lander concept as it approaches the surface, illustrating how identifying a safe landing spot is a concern.
+Concept art of a Mars lander as it approaches the surface, illustrating how identifying a safe landing spot is a concern.